-The evidence from this survey is that work-life balance amongst UCU members in adult education is poor.
-Findings indicate that they often neglect their personal life and sometimes miss out on important activities due to the demands of their work.
-Respondents from this sector also come home from work too tired to do the things they would like to do on a regular basis.
+Evidence has been provided that work-life balance amongst UCU members in higher education continues to be poor.
+Findings indicate that they frequently neglect their personal life and miss out on important activities due to the demands of their work.
+Respondents from higher education also come home from work too tired to do the things they would like to do on a regular basis.
 Participants who reported more work-life conflict also tended to report lower levels of well-being in relation to demands, control, support from colleagues and managers, role clarity, relationships at work and management of change, and perceive higher levels of work-related stress.
-Of the HSE stressor dimensions, demands-and to a lesser extent lack of control and peer support-were the most powerful predictors of work-life conflict.
+Of the HSE stressor dimensions, demands - and to a lesser extent - control and role clarity, were the most powerful predictors of work-life conflict.